-Plantar fasciitis or chronic heel pain is one of the most debilitating forms of foot pain.
-The agony of plantar fasciitis is characterized by severe pain in one or both heels, which becomes immediately obvious upon arising from bed, and is noticeable with the first few steps.
-Plantar fasciitis is slow to heal, and the pain may last up to a year or more.
+Plantar fasciitis or chronic "heel" pain is one of the most debilitating forms of foot pain.
+The agony of plantar fasciitis is characterized by severe pain in one or both heels radiating through the proximal arch toward the toes

-- A Morton's neuroma is a thickening of nerve tissue between the bones of the foot.
+A Morton's neuroma is a thickening of nerve tissue between the bones of the foot.
 If you have a neuroma, you will probably have symptoms in the area of the nerve damage.
 Tingling, burning, numbness, pain or a feeling that something is inside the ball of the foot are common complaints.

 The most common pain in the ankle is due to an acute ankle sprain from a jump, fall, or sudden loss of balance.
 Chronic ankle pain can result from a simple sprain.
 Achilles pain is a common example.
 Most ankle sprains heal slowly, and unfortunately the same injury tends to recur, with each new sprain taking longer to heal.
 Eventually, the results are weakened ligaments, instability of the ankle, chronic ankle pain, or even ankle arthritis that restricts the ankle’s range of motion.

 the foot is the only connection of a standing person to the floor

 The relationship of the foot and ankle to higher structures must be addressed